harishankarjoshi/QA/casa.md

 ### FIDO2

-The same conditions and steps of u2f apply here
+The same conditions and steps of u2f apply here.
+U2F keys are compatible with FIDO2

 Ensure the fido2 service is running